Royal Borough of Greenwich: Geography

 The borough lies along the south bank of the River Thames between Deptford and Thamesmead.
 It has an area of 5,044 hectares.
 Because of the bends of the river, its waterfront is as long as 8.5 miles.
 Travelling south away from the waterfront, the ground rises: Shooters Hill in the east and the high ground of Blackheath in the west bookend the borough, Eltham to the south of these hills falls away slightly.

 Greenwich is bounded by the London Boroughs of Bexley to the east, Bromley to the south, Lewisham to the west and across the River Thames to the north lie Tower Hamlets, Newham and Barking and Dagenham.

+Governance

+The local authority is Greenwich Council, which meets at Woolwich Town Hall and has its main offices at the adjoining Woolwich Centre.